 Assessment of Children

 Staff continually assess children and records are kept on each individual’s progress.
-If additional assistance if sought by professionals outside preschool, parents are approached before the assistance is sought.
+If additional assistance is sought by professionals outside preschool, parents are approached before the assistance is sought.

 There is no compulsory parent roster.
 Parents are encouraged to visit the preschool as often as they like.
 If you have a particular skill, talent or interest e.g. craft activity or play a musical instrument, please share it with us.
-You may choose to assist with excursions and take washing home as the preschool does not have a washing machine.
-Your contributions to the children’s programme, policy/QIP development, board of management and service direction are also welcomed.
+You may choose to assist with excursions.
+Your contribution to the children’s programme, policy/QIP development, board of management and service direction are also welcomed.

-The Preschool would love your egg cartons, wool, string, material scrapes, match boxes, polystyrene trays, magazines, ice cream, yoghurt, milk, cardboard cartons etc so save them up and bring them in.
+The Preschool would love your egg cartons, wool, string, material scraps, match boxes, polystyrene trays, magazines, ice cream, yoghurt, milk, cardboard cartons etc, so please save them up and bring them in.

 These are welcome at preschool, especially for rest time.
 Parents will need to ensure that the child takes the item home with them, as staff cannot be held responsible.

 Children do not need to be toilet trained.
 The preschool has nappy change facilities and are able to toilet train children.